AEUS Executive Committee Candidate Statements

 University of Arkansas for Medical Sciences

-My name is Yusuke Kishimoto, PGY2 from University of Arkansas for Medical Sciences (UAMS), and I am running for AEUS Executive Committee's resident representative.
+Hello!
+My name is Yusuke Kishimoto, PGY3 chief resident at the University of Arkansas for Medical Sciences (UAMS), and I am running for AEUS Executive Committee’s Member-at-Large position.